The 2020 Researchfish submission exercise is open and runs from Monday 3 February 2020 to 16:00 hours on Thursday 12 March 2020.

 You should have been sent an email from Researchfish with login details.
 This included a link to allow you to register on the Researchfish system and create your own account.

-For further details please see the NIHR My Researchfish Submission webpage which includes further information on how to use Researchfish and commonly asked questions.
+For further details please see the NIHR Researchfish Guidance webpage which includes further information on how to use Researchfish and commonly asked questions.

 To re-request your Researchfish login details